tommlogan/riskblog/_posts/2017-07-25-R-parallel.md

 layout: post
 title:  "R Parallelisation with 'Big Data'"
 author: Tom Logan
-excerpt: The City of Seattle flew us over to act as mentors for a Civic Hacking weekend focused on urban accessibility for senior citizens.
+excerpt: A comparison of some techniques for dealing with large data and parallel computation in R.
 date:   2017-07-25 12:00:00 -0600
 categories: coding
 comments: true